aristoteleo/dynast-release/docs/pipeline_usage.rst

 Detecting and filtering SNPs
 ''''''''''''''''''''''''''''
 :code:`dynast count` has the ability to detect single-nucleotide polymorphisms (SNPs) by calculating the fraction of reads with a mutation at a certain genomic position. :code:`--snp-threshold` can be used to specify the proportion threshold greater than which a SNP will be called at that position.
 All conversions/mutations at the genomic positions with SNPs detected in this manner will be filtered out from further processing.
 In addition, a CSV file containing known SNP positions can be provided with the :code:`--snp-csv` argument.
 This argument accepts a CSV file containing two columns: contig (i.e. chromosome) and genomic position of known SNPs.

+Read deduplication modes
+''''''''''''''''''''''''
+The :code:`--dedup-mode` option is used to select how duplicate reads should be deduplicated for UMI-based technologies (i.e. :code:`--umi-tag` is provided).
+Two different modes are supported: :code:`conversion` and :code:`exon`.
+The former prioritizes reads that have at least one conversions provided by :code:`--conversion`.
+The latter prioritizes exonic reads.
+See :ref:`quant` for a more technical description of how deduplication is performed.
+Additionally, see :ref:`consensus_procedure` to get an idea of why selecting the correct option may be important.

+By default, the :code:`--dedup-mode` is set to :code:`auto`, which sets the deduplication mode to :code:`exon` if the input BAM is detected to be a consensus-called BAM (a BAM generated with :code:`dynast consensus`).
+Otherwise, it is set to :code:`conversion`.
+This option has no effect for non-UMI technologies.

 .. _estimate: